ugururesin/portfolio/README.md

 <br />
 <br />

-**AI/ML Team Leader in Automotive Industry** 🚀 from Istanbul, Turkey
+**Analytics Product Owner in Automotive Industry** 🚀 from Istanbul, Turkey

 Have **10+ years of total experience** in engineering.
 In the first 5 years of my career, I studied and worked on **numerical simulation, finite element analysis, and data analysis**.